whisthq/whist/.github/PULL_REQUEST_TEMPLATE/promotion.md

 ### Backend

-- [ ] Going to Google Maps correctly shows the user's approximate location
+- [ ] Users successfully get assigned to a mandelbox in the closest datacenter to them
+- [ ] The first cloud tab launches in <10 seconds
 - [ ] User's local settings for language, dark mode, DPI, keyboard repeat, etc. are properly set

-- [ ] Startup time for Whist is <10 seconds
-- [ ] Typing "where am I" in Google shows that I'm connected to the closest datacenter
-- [ ] User sessions are successfully stored across Whist sessions
+- [ ] User configs for cloud tabs are successfully stored across Whist sessions

 ### Chromium Integration